Racial Equity and Inclusion

-Together with nearly 700 Unitarian Universalist congregations in May, ERUUF offered Sunday services (service descriptions here) and programs in support of dismantling racism and the system of white supremacy that puts the lives of Black and Brown people in harm’s way, and in celebration of the love and courage People of Color have created in response and resistance.
+In May 2017 together with nearly 700 Unitarian Universalist congregations, ERUUF offered Sunday services (podcast for May 21, 2017)) and programs in support of dismantling racism and the system of white supremacy that puts the lives of Black and Brown people in harm’s way, and in celebration of the love and courage People of Color have created in response and resistance.

 2017 Minns Lecture Series

 Historical and Future Trajectories of Black Lives Matter and Unitarian Universalism